Amirilidan78/ethereum-wallet/README.md

 I simplified this repository github.com/ethereum/go-ethereum repository to create this package You can check go it for better examples and functionalities and do not use this package in production, I created this package for education purposes.

 ### TODOS
+- add address is valid function
+- check to address before transfer trx or trc20
 - add erc20 to crawler